By Sara Khan · May 21, 2026

 Consider the comparison to foot traffic in Liberty Market, Lahore.
 A shopkeeper measuring success by how many people walk past the storefront sees impressive numbers on busy days.
 But only purchases pay the rent.
 The people walking past are browsing, comparing, killing time.
 AI Mode’s zero-click behavior is the digital equivalent of people walking through the market without entering the shop — they got the information they needed from the window display.
 The people who do enter — who click through from an AI response — have already been told by a trusted source that your shop has exactly what they need.
 That is a fundamentally different visitor than someone who clicked the third blue link on a Google results page.

-The 14.2% conversion rate for AI search traffic stems from a fundamental difference in user behavior that most Pakistani marketing reports fail to capture.
+Higher-quality AI-referred traffic, where it appears in analytics, often stems from a fundamental difference in user behavior that many marketing reports fail to capture.
 Traditional Google searches are exploratory: a Karachi restaurant owner types “marketing agency” and clicks through five to seven results over twenty minutes before forming a preliminary opinion.
-AI Mode queries average 7.22 words according to Google’s published data — three times longer than traditional search queries — and are explicitly conversational: “which marketing agency in Lahore handles Google Ads for restaurants with under PKR 500,000 monthly budget.”
+AI-style queries are often longer and more conversational than old keyword fragments: “which marketing agency in Lahore handles Google Ads for restaurants with under PKR 500,000 monthly budget.”

 By the time a user clicks through from an AI Mode response, the AI has already presented a recommendation, compared alternatives, and explained why the recommended business fits the user’s specific requirements.
 The visitor arrives pre-qualified.
 For a Rawalpindi real estate developer appearing in Perplexity’s response to “best housing societies near Islamabad for families under PKR 80 lakh,” the click-through comes from someone who has already been pre-sold on the concept and is now verifying the recommendation against their own criteria.